-Sausage casserole has long been a British classic family favourite and this vegan sausage casserole is even better with tasty sweet potatoes and red bell pepper, creamy butterbeans, and savoury meat-free sausages all cooked with a flavoured packed smoky paprika and sweet tomato sauce.
+Sausage casserole has long been a British classic family favourite and this vegan and vegetarian sausage casserole is even better with tasty sweet potatoes, red bell pepper, creamy butterbeans [lima beans], and meat-free sausages all cooked with a flavour packed smoky paprika and sweet tomato sauce.
+We like to prepare this casserole with Quorn vegan sausages or meat-free Richmond sausages but any meat-free sausage will work fine.

 Serve this family favourite vegan sausage casserole with your favourite veggies, mashed potatoes or pasta, or simply with a wedge of crusty bread to soak up those lovely savoury and sweet tomato sauce juices.
-This is the best vegan dinner to serve to meat-eating guests to win them over!
+This is the best vegan dinner to serve to meat-eating guests to win them over especially if you use Richmond meat-free sausages as according to meat-eaters they taste just the same as the original!

 Origins of Sausage Casserole

-The concept of a casserole - a slow-cooked, one-dish meal combining a protein, vegetable, and a starchy binder - is found in many cultures around the world and has been a part of home cooking for centuries.
+The concept of a casserole - a slow-cooked meal consisting of perhaps meat, vegetables, beans, herbs or spices - is found in many cultures around the world and has been a part of home cooking for centuries.
 It's a method of cooking that lends itself well to using up leftovers or making the most of inexpensive ingredients.

 Many claim that France is the origins of the modern day casserole with a traditional French cassoulet usually prepared with meat, particularly sausages, white beans and a tomato sauce.
 Although one-pot meals also date back to British medieval times where the medieval pottage [alternative spelling: potage] was a common peasant meal.
 Pottage literally means cooked in a pot and as such there was many different pottages depending on whatever ingredients was available.